-Name of the object Comments Edit this group

-Name given to the port group during its creation.

-Description of the port group.
-This button contains a dialog box for adding ports to the group.
+Name of the object Name given to the port group during its creation.
+Comments Description of the port group.
+Edit this group This button contains a dialog box for adding ports to the group.
 By clicking on it, you will be able to change the name of the group and add comments to it and also search for ports and include new ports in the group.

-Two columns will appear:

-The left column contains the list of all the ports that you may add to your group.
+Two columns will appear: The left column contains the list of all the ports that you may add to your group.
 The right column contains the ports that are already in the group.

-To add a port to the group, you need to move it from one column to the other:

-Select the item(s) to add.

-lacksquare Click on this arrow lacksquare .
-The object will move to the right column and become a part of your group (at the top of the list).

-To remove an object from the group, select it in the right column and click on this arrow

-ON NOTE

-By clicking on the button "Edit this group", you will be able to change the name of the group and add comments to it and also search for objects and include new objects in the group.

-Objects in this group

-The ports in your group will be shown in a table.
+To add a port to the group, you need to move it from one column to the other: Select the item(s) to add.
+Click on this arrow Click on the click Click on this arrow Click on the click Click On the click Click Click On the click C To remove an object from the group, select it in the right column and click on this arrow - By clicking on the button "Edit this group", you will be able to change the name of the group and add comments to it and also search for objects and include new objects in the group.
+Objects in this group The ports in your group will be shown in a table.
 To add or modify objects, refer to the previous field.